Apolonia Muñoz Abarca

 Apolonia "Polly" Muñoz Abarca (née Muñoz; September 5, 1920 – December 10, 2009) was a health professional and reproductive rights advocate in Corpus Christi, Texas.

 Early life

-Apolonia “Polly” Muñoz Abarca was born as Apolonia Muñoz on September 5, 1920 in Texas.
+Apolonia “Polly” Muñoz Abarca was born as Apolonia Muñoz on September 5, 1920, in Texas.
 Her parents, Antonio and Apolonia (Villareal) Muñoz, raised their ten children in Mission, Texas.
 Polly volunteered to assist immigrants and disabled children as a teenager.
 She was a leader on her basketball and volleyball teams at the all-Hispanic Mission High School in a segregated education system, graduating in 1939.
-She started nursing school in Corpus Christi and in 1944, she became her classes's sole Hispanic graduate.
+She started nursing school in Corpus Christi and in 1944, she became her classes' sole Hispanic graduate.

 Polly began nursing school at the eve of the United States’ participation in World War II.
 She was already engaged to Antonio Abarca when he shipped out with the US Army, and her older brother, also named Antonio, served in Europe as a gunner.